Sturgis Charter Public School

 Tardy to School

 Students not in class by 8:20 are considered tardy to school.
 Tardiness can have similarly negative impacts on student learning as absence.
-If a pattern of tardiness becomes apparent, a student’s advisor may work with the student to address the underlying cause of the problem.
-If the problem persists, a Student Success Plan may be developed through a conversation between the student and an administrator.
-This plan may be shared with the parent or guardian and may include consequences for additional tardies such as Make Up Learning Time (MULT).
+If a pattern of tardiness becomes apparent, a student’s counselor and/or teachers may work with the student to address the underlying cause of the problem.
+If the problem persists, a Student Success Plan may be developed through a conversation between the student and an administrator and /or school counselor.
+The following measures are in place to address excessive tardiness:

-Note – classes missed due to tardies and/or dismissals are considered absences for those classes and count as unexcused unless they fall under the guidelines for excusable absences outlined above.
+Note – classes missed due to tardiness and/or dismissals are considered absences for those classes and count as unexcused unless they fall under the guidelines for excusable absences outlined above.

 A student’s absence from school without knowledge or permission of the parents/guardians is considered truancy.
 Absences from a class without permission shall also be regarded as truancy.
 The student’s parent or guardian will be notified when a student is truant.
 Truancy is a violation of Sturgis’ rules of conduct.
-Additionally, in accordance with state law, as appropriate Sturgis may seek a truancy application for any student up to the age of sixteen.
+In addition to consequences determined by Sturgis Administration, in accordance with state law, Sturgis may seek a CRA (Child Requiring Assistance ) application for any student up to the age of sixteen.

 Student Absence Due To Vacation Plans